-The Army is experiencing only some minor difficulty in maintaining the standing force.
+(S) The Army is experiencing only some minor difficulty in maintaining the standing force.
 The Army has some 40 depots and subshops devoted to supply and maintenance.
 The capacity of these facilities appears to be adequate.
-Although the voluntary arms embargo instituted in 1963 made material acquisition troublesome, the mandatory arms embargo established by the UN on 1 November 1977 has magnified South African procurement difficulties.
+Although the voluntary arms embargo instituted in 1963 made materiel acquisition troublesome, the mandatory arms embargo established by the UN on 1 November 1977 has magnified South African procurement difficulties.
 The arms embargo will have a long-range debilitating impact that will be especially evident in the defense budget.

-^{(}S/NF) Captured in Angola.
+(S/NF) Captured in Angola.

-^{(8)} Centurions equipped with the 83.4-mm gun are gradually being refitted with 105-mm guns and diesel engines.
+\star (8) Centurions equipped with the 83.4-mm gun are gradually being refitted with 105-mm guns and diesel engines.
 Perhaps 120 have been transformed.
 Once upgraded they are called the Oliphant (Elephant) tank.

-^{(6)} The Ferret scout cars and Saracen APCs, formerly in the inventory, probably have been transferred either to duty with police or to mothball war reserve storage.
+(6) The Ferret scout cars and Saracen APCs, formerly in the inventory, probably have been transferred either to duty with police or to mothball war reserve storage.

-^{@(}U) Includes an unknown number of Ratels modified with the addition of 90-mm gun.
+Q(U) Includes an unknown number of Ratels modified with the addition of 90mm gun.

-Self-sufficiency in Army equipment has increased significantly in the past decade and a half; however, heavy and sophisticated items and some components and weapons technology still must be imported.
-ARMSCOR directs numerous companies producing Army material.
-These include firms producing arms and ammunition, vehicles, heavy engineer equipment, electronics, and quarter-master supplies.
+(5) Self-sufficiency in Army equipment has increased significantly in the past decade and a half; however, heavy and sophisticated items and some components and weapons technology still must be imported.
+ARMSCOR directs numerous companies producing Army materiel.
+These include firms producing arms and ammunition, vehicles, heavy engineer equipment, electronics, and quartermaster supplies.

-ammunition production and reserve stocks.
+(5) The 1975 Angolan involvement pointed up shortcomings in ammunition production and reserve stocks.
 For example, there was a shortage of artillery ammunition (25-pdr and 5.5-inch).
 It was not manufactured locally and had to be purchased in Western Europe.
 At present, South Africa manufactures almost all of the ammunition required by the SAA.

-AML) have been built locally, as have some 1,000 or more Ratels.
+(5) About 1,800 Eland armored cars (based on the French Panhard AML) have been built locally, as have some 1,000 or more Ratels.
 In early 1975, it was announced that South Africa would build tanks; however, it appears that older tanks like the Centurion have been purchased abroad and are being refurbished and upgraded locally.
 Principal modifications include 105-mm guns, diesel engines, and improved optics and fire control systems.
 Although South Africa does possess the technological capability to produce a modern tank, the cost of such a project is thought to be prohibitive for the fledgling arms industry.